GenericMappingTools/gmt/doc/rst/source/migrating.rst

 #.
 Finally, if the old script is important and is expected to be used in the future,
    maybe it is worth the effort to migrate the script code to the stricter default GMT 6 syntax by starting each GMT command with gmt.
-If so, consider to simplify the script (if a plotting script) by rewriting it in GMT modern mode.
+If so, also consider to simplify the script (assuming if is a plotting script) by rewriting it in GMT modern mode.

 If your script is particularly old (GMT 3) it may also use a deprecated syntax that GMT no longer recognizes.
 If that is the case then you should consult the documentation for